-Leak Compensation (LC) is available in all pressure-targeted ventilation modes and provides flow during the expiratory phase to maintain the baseline pressure caused by a leaking airway or facemask.
-Leak compensation can accommodate leaks in the range of 0 to 30 liters per minute.
+Leak Compensation (LC) is available in all pressure-targeted ventilation modes for fullfeatured ventilators or limited to start up settings (see Operating Modes Availability table above).
+Leak compensation provides flow during the expiratory phase to maintain the baseline pressure caused by a leaking airway or facemask.
+Leak compensation can accommodate expiratory leaks from 0 to 30 liters per minute.